-Today I would like to follow up on a few thoughts that have reached me as feedback.
-Specifically: Why should we be agile now and not continue as before?
+Today I'd like to follow up on a few thoughts that reached me as feedback: Why should we be agile now and not continue as before?

 The "good" old days

 Everything was far from better in the past.
 But it was simpler.
 At least we understood it.
 A development project was manageable.
 Even large projects could be based on relatively stable framework conditions.
 An MS Project plan still had a useful half-life.
 The link between cause and effect was traceable.
 If something was changed at one end, it was possible to estimate what it would affect.

 This was the great time of the optimizers.
 Making the process more and more efficient.
 Cutting away what could be cut away.
 Fine-tuning the set screws and coordinating them with each other so that the entire project structure runs like clockwork.
 This worked quite well, at least until the costs of further optimization exceeded the benefits.
 But that was only one problem.